mido/mido/docs/about_midi.rst

 The first byte is called a status byte.
 It has the upper bit set, which is how you can tell it apart from the following data bytes.
-Data bytes as thus only 7 bits (0..127).
+Data bytes are thus only 7 bits (0..127).

-Each message type has a given number of data bytes, the exception being the System Exclusive message which has a start and a stop byte, and can have any number of data bytes in-between these two.
+Each message type has a given number of data bytes, the exception being the System Exclusive message which has a start and a stop byte and any number of data bytes in-between these two.

 Messages can be divided into four groups:

 * Channel messages.
-These are used to turn notes on and off, to change patches and change controllers (pitch bend, modulation wheel, pedal and many others).
+These are used to turn notes on and off, to change patches, and change controllers (pitch bend, modulation wheel, pedal and many others).

 * System common messages.